While physical distancing measures continue, you’ll receive your teaching via on-campus and digital learning.

 What is hybrid teaching?

 Hybrid teaching covers courses and programmes that can be taken by on-campus and off-campus students.
 This means some of your classes and teaching will take place in-person, on our campuses, and some will continue to be delivered digitally.

 While most of our lectures will be delivered digitally in Semester 1, we will offer other elements face-to-face wherever possible, such as seminars and tutorials.
 This means that we will have a number of buildings open for use wherever that is possible, while following the latest physical distancing guidelines.

 We will continue to increase our on-campus provisions as Covid-19 restrictions ease.

 Schools will be in touch with further details on what your teaching experience will look like.

-If you would like to ask any questions about learning and teaching during the Covid-19 pandemic, please get in touch.
+If you have further questions about hybrid teaching, please get in touch.